david-hernandez/docksal-katacoda/composer/intro.md

 ## Before you begin

-You may seem the environment performing some setup tasks.
+You may see the environment performing some setup tasks.
 It is installing Composer for you.
 If it is still working as you start step 1, just let it finish.
 It should only take a moment.